ymizuniw/minishell_plot/documents/STEPS.md

        and execute.
 Bash behaves as if the following command were executed: if [ -n "$BASH_ENV" ]; then . "$BASH_ENV"; fi but the value of the PATH variable is not used to search for the file name.
+       BASH_ENV
+              If this parameter is set when bash is executing a shell script, its value is interpreted as a filename containing commands to initialize the shell, as in ~/.bashrc.
+The value of BASH_ENV is subjected to parameter expansion, command substitution, and arithmetic expansion before being interpreted as a file name.
+              PATH is not used to search for the resultant file name.
 ///

+       PATH   The search path for commands.
+It is a colon-separated list of directories in which the shell looks for commands (see COMMAND EXECUTION below).
+A zero-length (null) directory name in the value of PATH indicates the current directory.
+A null directory name may appear as two adjacent colons, or as an initial or trailing colon.
+The default path is system-dependent, and is set by the administrator who installs bash.
+A common value is ``/usr/gnu/bin:/usr/local/bin:/usr/ucb:/bin:/usr/bin''.
+///

+ SHELL  The full pathname to the shell is kept in this environment variable.
+If it is not set when the shell starts, bash assigns to it the full pathname of the current user's login shell.

+//
+ TMPDIR If set, Bash uses its value as the name of a directory in which Bash creates temporary files for the shell's use.
+//

+//
+*      Matches any string, including the null string.
+//

 3.1.1 Shell Operation
 The following is a brief description of the shell’s operation when it reads and executes a command.
 Basically, the shell does the following: